DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Image Processing/image_process_detail.rst

 Crop Around Mask
 ~~~~~~~~~~~~~~
-This operation crops the image around a mask with size of the user’s specifications in pixels.
+This operation crops the image around a mask with size of the user-specifications in pixels.
 This operation was added to produce cropped images which can then be fed into DL models.
 The image below shows the settings of this operation.

 .. image:: Images/crop_around_mask/gui.png
     :align: center

 |

-An exmaple of the input image and resulting output image is shown below.
+An example of the input image and resulting output image is shown below.

 .. image:: Images/crop_around_mask/img.png
     :align: center